johnfreed/signalmail/README.md

 - `--keepattachments` override config and keep attachments after processing
 - `--autoreply` text of a reply to each incoming Signal message
 - `--autoattach` path to file to send as attachment with autoreply
+- `--system` override config and use system DBus

 ## Known issues